hong-detection/Swin-MAE/README.md

 ## Introduction

-In this work, we proposed a novel method for driver distraction behavior detection, termed as **SL-DDBD**.
+In this work, we proposed a novel method for driver distraction behavior detection, termed as **Swin-MAE**.
 Self-supervised learning framework for masked image modeling.
 The structure-improved swin transformer was used as an encoder.
 Extended SF3 dataset using multiple methods of data augmentation strategies.
 Selected the best masking strategy.

-More detailed can be found in our [arxiv](https://arxiv.org/ftp/arxiv/papers/2306/2306.00543.pdf) paper.

 ## Main Results